bird-house/birdhouse-deploy/birdhouse/README.rst

     (see: https://docs.github.com/en/code-security/tutorials/secure-your-dependencies/dependabot-quickstart-guide).

 Finally, the ``label.yml`` workflow is a specialized workflow that requires a ``labeler.yml`` configuration.
-This workflow does not depend on any specific provileges (see: https://github.com/actions/labeler).
+This workflow does not depend on any specific privileges (see: https://github.com/actions/labeler).